405 N. Mathews Ave.

 I have also been equally enthralled with applying computational methods to neuroscientific research.
 Ever since writing my first script in R which automated a laboratory task that typically took ~3 hours, I have been obsessed with the idea of using software to solve practical and analytical problems.
 After just picking up data science and programming techniques in the latter half of my undergraduate degree, it has become a highlight of my academic work.

 When I leave the laboratory, I tend to continue finding more avenues for my creative endeavors in my music career.
 I play the saxophone, with an intellectual interest in playing jazz, in which I find a beautiful crossover between my research and my music.
-You can find me performing around the Tampa Bay area with the Latin Jazz Knights, which is consistently inspiring on a creative and intellectual level.
+Back in Tampa Bay, I performed with the Latin Jazz Knights, which was consistently inspiring on a creative and intellectual level.
+In Champaign, I strive to continue my musical pursuits by playing my horn as much as possible.

 - Member of the Llano Lab (http://llanolab.com)